 \section{Introduction}

-\emph{Preference optimization}~(PO)~\citep{sutton1998reinforcement} plays an essential role in fine-tuning \emph{large language models}~(LLMs), enabling alignment with human preferences~\citep{achiam2023gpt} and tackling reasoning tasks~\citep{liu2024deepseek}.
-Its principle of maximizing rewards serves as the foundation for policy gradient and its advanced alternatives, such as \emph{proximal policy optimization}~(PPO)~\citep{schulman2017proximal} and \emph{direct preference optimization}~(DPO)~\citep{rafailov2024direct}, continuing to benefit research and business.
-These methods follow distinct learning paradigms and can be further viewed as incorporating diverse operations, such as {positive learning}, {negative learning}, and {loss reweighting}, cf., Section~\ref{sec:rmb}, whose combinations often lead to strong and well-deserved performance.
+\emph{Preference optimization}~(PO) plays an essential role in fine-tuning \emph{large language models}~(LLMs), enabling alignment with human preferences~\citep{achiam2023gpt} and supporting reasoning tasks~\citep{liu2024deepseek}.
+Its principle of maximizing rewards serves as the foundation for policy gradient and its advanced alternatives, such as \emph{proximal policy optimization}~(PPO)~\citep{schulman2017proximal} and \emph{direct preference optimization}~(DPO)~\citep{rafailov2024direct}, continuing to benefit research and industry.
+These methods follow distinct learning paradigms, yet often share a common set of operations~\citep{ren2024learning}, such as {positive learning}, {negative learning}, and {loss reweighting}, cf., Section~\ref{sec:rmb}, whose combinations have been shown to yield strong performance in practice.

-To further understand the current success of DPO and PPO and advance beyond them, it is essential to analyze the causes of their differences and to quantify the individual behaviors of these components, which is a kind of study that has been seldom conducted.
-This becomes particularly important in light of conflicting findings in related studies, such as evidences suggesting that negative learning can harm generalization~\citep{wang2024unlearning} and that loss reweighting has limited impact on over-parameterized models~\citep{zhai2022understanding,shao2025spurious}.
-Thorough analyses are critical for comprehending the behaviors of current PO methods and for inspiring new strategies to drive further improvements.
-However, achieving this ultimate goal is not easy, as we even lack proper tools to understand the overall PO behaviors—a gap that should be addressed first.
-Learning behaviors broadly fall into one of two paradigms: supervised learning and reinforcement learning.
+To further understand the success of DPO and PPO and advance beyond them, it is essential to analyze the sources of their differences and quantify the roles of their core components, a line of study that has seldom been conducted.
+This becomes particularly important given conflicting findings in related work, such as evidence that negative learning may harm generalization~\citep{wang2024unlearning} and that loss reweighting may have limited impact in over-parameterized models~\citep{shao2025spurious,zhai2022understanding}.
+A thorough analysis is crucial for clarifying current PO behaviors and inspiring new PO strategies.
+However, achieving this ultimate goal is not easy, as we even lack proper tools to understand the overall PO behaviors, which is a gap that should be addressed first.
+Basically, learning behaviors broadly fall into one of two paradigms: supervised learning and reinforcement learning.
 To be precise, \emph{supervised learning} is characterized by relatively clear and stable targets, reflected explicitly from its gradient directions.
-In contrast, \emph{reinforcement learning} has more indirect and dynamic learning targets.
+In contrast, \emph{reinforcement learning} has more indirect and dynamic learning targets~\citep{goodfellow2016deep,mohri2018foundations}.
 While the reward function is known, there is no precise gradient signal to maximize it, necessitating exploration.